Feature Coding in the Era of Large Models: Dataset, Test Conditions, and Benchmark: Baselines and benchmark

 \subsection{The baseline methods}

-The pipeline for the proposed feature coding methods is illustrated in Fig. \ref{fig_pipeline}.
-First, the original feature $F_{o}$ is truncated to a smaller range.
-The quantization operation is performed accordingly.
+The pipeline for the proposed baselines, illustrated in Fig. \ref{fig_pipeline}, includes pre-processing, core codec, and post-processing modules.
+First, the original feature $F_{o}$ is truncated to a smaller range and then quantized into integers.
 Next, the quantized $F_{q}$ is packed into a 2D feature $F_{p}$.
-The encoder takes $F_{p}$ as input and outputs decoded feature $\hat{F}_{p}$, which is then unpacked to $\hat{F}_{q}$. $\hat{F}_{q}$ is converted back into a floating-point feature $\hat{F}_{r}$.
-We propose two baselines: a traditional coding method based on VTM and a learned coding method using the Hyperprior approach.
+The codec takes pre-processed $F_{p}$ as the input and outputs decoded feature $\hat{F}_{p}$.
+Two core codecs are used: a handcrafted codec VTM and a learning-based codec Hyperprior.
+In the post-processing module, $\hat{F}_{p}$ is unpacked to $\hat{F}_{q}$ and then converted back into a floating-point feature $\hat{F}_{r}$.